ch007m/containers/nss_wrapper/README.md

 kubectl -n demo scale deployment/my-app --replicas=0
 kubectl -n demo scale deployment/my-app --replicas=1
 ```

-**NOTE**: It is needed that a local docker registry is deployd on the cluster and accessible at the address: `localhost:5000`

 Next, ssh to the pod to make some tests.
 Unfortunately the new UID is not configured as the `run-java.sh` script was not executed.
 ```shell script